OpenFogStack/tinyFaaS/README.md

 ## Research

-To use tinyFaaS in the version used in the paper mentioned above, use `git checkout v0.1`.
+To use tinyFaaS in the version used in our paper, use `git checkout v0.1`.
 If you use this software in a publication, please cite it as:

 ### Text